microsoft/Quantum/samples/arithmetic/quantum-adders/README.md

 # Quantum adders

-This sample shows how to add two integers using the arithmetic functionality in the Q# numerics library.
+This sample shows how to add two integers using the arithmetic functionality in the Q# standard library.
 Two examples of adders implemented in this sample are that of [Takahashi *et al.*](https://arxiv.org/abs/0910.2530) and [Cuccaro *et al.*](https://arxiv.org/abs/quant-ph/0410184).

 ## Running the Sample